vercel/swr/README.md

         // send a request to the API to update the data await requestUpdateUsername(newName)
-        // update the local data immediately and revalidate (refetch)
+        // update the local data immediately and revalidate (refetch) mutate({ ...data, name: newName })
-        // NOTE: key is pre-bound to mutate when using the useSWR hook mutate({ ...data, name: newName })
       }}>Uppercase my name!</button>
     </div>